 The Canadian Rockies are an awe-inspiring place.
 Unfortunately, these epic landscapes are rife with serious dangers that must be understood and mitigated.

-The majority of ski touring objectives in the Canadian Rockies are completely remote and have no cellphone services whatsoever.
-This is not only a significant risk for ski touring, but also for driving as both the Icefields Parkway and Kananaskis are subject to extreme weather conditions and also have no cell services.
+The majority of ski touring objectives in the Canadian Rockies are completely remote with no cell phone services whatsoever.
+This is not only a significant risk for ski touring but also for driving as both the Icefields Parkway and Kananaskis are subject to extreme weather conditions and it is possible to get stranded.

 In addition to the lack of services, these roads themselves are often only periodically maintained, and in some cases, the driving can be more dangerous than the skiing itself.
 Be prepared to be stranded, and always have extra layers, a shovel, and other emergency equipment.

 Most of the worthwhile ski objectives in the Canadian Rockies require some form of approach, and many approaches are significant.
 Very few objectives are directly off the highway, and in many cases require bushwacking at lower elevations to gain the more open alpine terrain higher up.

 Further, many objectives will have you many kilometers from the road, in very remote glacial or alpine terrain.
 This remoteness means that a serious accident could quickly become fatal, particularly in bad weather.

 It is highly recommended to bring a SPOT or InReach transmitter in case of an emergency.
 However, it is important to remember that carrying a SPOT does not guarantee a rescue, and all parties MUST be prepared to attempt self-rescue in the case of an emergency.

 I won’t get into backcountry self-rescue here, although there are many companies in the bow valley that offer wilderness first aid and other outdoor safety courses.